libriscv/godot-sandbox/README.md

 - Manual: Download the [latest github release](https://github.com/libriscv/godot-sandbox/releases/latest) and move only the **addons** folder into your project **addons** folder.

+### What can I do?

+- You can implement a modding API for your game, to be used inside the sandbox.
+This API can then be used by other players to extend your game, in a safe manner.
+That is, they can send their mod to other people, including you, and they (and you) can assume that it is safe to try out the mod.
+The mod is *not supposed* to be able to do any harm.
+That is the whole point of this extension.
+- You can implement support for your favorite language inside the sandbox.
+The sandbox receives Variants from Godot or GDScript, and can respond back with Variants.
+This means the communication is fully dynamic, and supports normal Godot usage.
+- You can distribute programs from a server to clients on login.
+The programs will behave the same way on all platforms, including 32-bit platforms.
+You can use this to live-distribute changes, like bugfixes, to the game without having to redeploy the game itself.

 ## Usage

 - Write C++ or Rust in the Godot editor.
 An accompanying ELF resource is created.